-Healthcare providers should take no more than 10 seconds to check for pulse
+Healthcare providers should take no more than 10 seconds to check for pulse.
+To minimize delay, you may assess breathing at the same time as you check the pulse.
+Palpate the carotid pulse.

 Step 4: CPR

 - Begin cycles of 30 chest compression and 2 breaths (CPR) - Lone rescuer should use the compression-ventilation ratio of 30 compressions to 2 breaths when giving CPR to victims of any age. - Put the heel of one hand on the center of the victim's chest on the lower half of the breastbone.